 - Data: We’re working to provide publishers with a standard and scalable way to transact their first-party data, as the first SSP to support IAB Tech Lab’s Seller Defined Audiences Specifications in Prebid.org.
 We’re also helping publishers to increase the value of their proprietary data and create meaningful audience segments through data enrichment.

-- Services: Optimizing your revenue diversification can be complicated, but you don’t have to go it alone.
+- Ad Management: Optimizing your revenue diversification can be complicated, but you don’t have to go it alone.
 With Sovrn Ad Management, you can stop worrying about the details and get back to what you do best: creating great content and growing your audience.

 To learn more about these innovations – and all the other ways Sovrn supports publishers – just email us at email@example.com and our team will be happy to help.